Matt Berninger

-Matthew Donald Berninger (/ˌbɜːrnɪŋɜːr/, born February 13, 1971) is an American singer-songwriter, primarily known as the frontman and lyricist of indie rock band The National.
-In 2014, he also formed the EL VY project with Brent Knopf of Ramona Falls and Menomena and released the album Return to the Moon in November 2015.
-In May 2020, Berninger shared the title track from his solo debut album, Serpentine Prison, which was released in October 2020.
+Matthew Donald Berninger (/ˌbɜːrnɪŋɜːr/, born February 13, 1971) is an American singer, primarily known as the frontman and lyricist of indie rock band The National.
+In 2014, he also formed the EL VY project with Brent Knopf of Ramona Falls and Menomena.
+They released the album Return to the Moon in November 2015.
+In May 2020, Berninger issued the title track from his solo debut album, Serpentine Prison, released in October 2020.
+His second solo album, Get Sunk, was released on May 30, 2025.

 Berninger is known for his classic baritone voice.

-Personal life
+Early and personal life

 Berninger is a 1989 graduate of St. Xavier High School in Cincinnati, Ohio.
 He went on to study graphic design at the University of Cincinnati, where he met fellow band member Scott Devendorf in 1991.
 The two quickly became friends.
 Berninger quit a career in advertising in his thirties to start The National.
 He told The Telegraph: "I was doing well [in advertising].
 But, once I entertained the thought that maybe I wouldn't ever have to go and sit in conference rooms with MasterCard to discuss web ads again, I couldn't shake it."

-Berninger is married to Carin Besser, a one-time fiction editor for The New Yorker, who has often contributed to the band's songwriting ("Brainy" and "Ada" from the album Boxer) and backup vocals.
+Berninger is married to Carin Besser, a one-time fiction editor for The New Yorker, who has often contributed to the band's songwriting (in songs such as "Brainy" and "Ada" from the album Boxer, among others) and backup vocals.
 Together with Hope Hall and Andreas Burgess, Besser also helped direct the music video for "Bloodbuzz Ohio".
 They have a daughter named Isla.
 Berninger has stated the song "Afraid of Everyone" was influenced by his anxiety about being a new father.
+In 2023, he, his wife, and daughter moved from Venice, Los Angeles, to live in Connecticut.

 As a child, Berninger knew Neil Armstrong, who was a family friend of his uncle.
 Armstrong taught him to play pool.

 Berninger has two siblings: Tom (who directed Mistaken for Strangers, a film about The National) and Rachel.

+Berninger has discussed his battles with depression, calling it "like a flu that just holds on."
+He found that, with antidepressants, he was able to "find a way back to music and happiness."

 In popular culture

 In 2011, a portrait of Berninger was painted by British artist Joe Simpson; the painting was exhibited around the UK including a solo exhibition at The Royal Albert Hall.

 In 2019, Berninger appeared in Between Two Ferns: The Movie.
 Along with Phoebe Bridgers, they contributed the song "Walking on a String" to its soundtrack.

 In 2020, Berninger was the subject of an episode of the fictional erotic podcast, Dirty Diana, produced by Demi Moore.

+In December 2023, Berninger was interviewed by David Letterman.
+The interview is up on The National's YouTube channel, and promotional material in the form of clips can be found on The National's Instagram account.